approved

 In conclusion, as you can see I'm pretty well-balanced between options for lulz and options for thinkyfic, both of which are things I enjoy greatly.
 I don't have literary triggers for you to avoid, and my major squick is Adam Sandler.
 I'd do the whole spiel about woman/queer/etc-friendly writing, but I think my prompts and flailing sort of do that for me - stick to the spirit if not the letter (because optional details, of course, are optional) of my requests and you should do fine.
 The Hainish Cycle prompt is the only one that really should have sexual content, but any of them can if that's the way you roll.
 I hope I've provided enough options for you to find one that really grabs you.
 Have fun :)

-Dr. Horrible laughs evilly
+bliumchik: Dr. Horrible laughs evilly (mine is an evil laugh)

 So I finally went to see the last Harry Potter movie last night.
 I had several aborted first starts - I booked a midnight screening that turned out to overlap with a family holiday because I don't understand other people's definition of which day midnight is part of, I went to a Let's Watch Deathly Hallows 1 And 2 gathering where everyone gave up after the first one, but at last!
 Success!
 And a really awful milkshake!